 Football is the king of sports betting, and there are many factors that make it the best sport for betting.
 Football is played all year round worldwide, and offers a vast number of matches.

-Domestic leagues offer a wide range of bets and, as an added bonus, there are national cups, international tournaments like the Champions League and a growing trend of pre-season competitions.
+Domestic leagues offer a wide range of bets and, as an added bonus, there are national cups, international tournaments like the Champions League, Europa League and a growing trend of pre-season competitions.
 In addition, there are regular major tournaments for national teams such as the European Championships, Africa Cup of Nations, Copa America and the World Cup.

 This guide will take you through how to bet on football and some of the methods you can use to develop your knowledge of football betting.